 A few factors enticed me to leave the big consultancies behind: I wanted to have more control over my workload, primarily in terms of the volume of work that I took on; I had other avenues and interests outside of consultancy that I wanted to explore; and I wanted to regain a better work/life balance.
 I was also at the stage in my career where I felt that the experience I had gained meant that I could cope with working on my own i.e. I had reached a level of competence to do so effectively.

 I asked a couple of ecologists what they have found to be the main pros and cons of working for themselves.
 Here are their combined answers:

-- Can choose the location of work – i.e. no long commutes or over nighters unless you choose to.
+- ability to choose the location of work i.e. no long commutes or over-nighters unless you choose to

-- Worry about balancing workload – having either too much work or not enough.
-“It’s very easy to take on too much, an example being those five quick Phase 1 Surveys you are undertaking all suddenly need bat surveys and GCN surveys”.
+- concerns about balancing workload – having either too much work or not enough: “It’s very easy to take on too much, an example being those five quick Phase 1 Surveys you are undertaking all suddenly need bat surveys and GCN surveys”